CoolBitX-Technology/sygna-bridge-util/README.md

   postPermissionRequestData,
 );

-// Boradcast your transaction to blockchain after got and api reponse at your api server. const txid = '1a0c9bef489a136f7e05671f7f7fada2b9d96ac9f44598e1bcaa4779ac564dcd';
+// Broadcast your transaction to blockchain after got and api response at your api server. const txid = '1a0c9bef489a136f7e05671f7f7fada2b9d96ac9f44598e1bcaa4779ac564dcd';

 // Inform Sygna Bridge that a specific transfer is successfully broadcasted to the blockchain.